Eden Hashish Centre

 visit the Sales Page

-Kathmandu Nepal, located in a beautiful green valley in the Himalaya Mountains, was a hippie magnet in the late 60's and early 70's.
+Kathmandu Nepal, located in a beautiful green valley deep in the Himalaya Mountains, was a hippie magnet in the late 60's and early 70's.
 Friendly and intelligent people, great food and cheap lodging were some of the attractions, but an important reason was the local attitude towards marijuana - it was legal.
 Indeed Ganga, as it is called there, grows wild all over the hills, and its' more interesting properties have long been explored and respected by Sadhus - the wandering holy men of Nepal and India.
 The hippies fit right in.

 The Eden Hashish Centre was the largest of several legal storefronts in Kathmandu that provided quality hash and grass to the tourists.
 Mr. Sharma, the owner, opened two shops.
 The original location was at 5/1 Basantpur in the famous "Freak Street" hippy district, a location that ironically now is occupied by a bank.
 The second shop was located at 5/259 Ombahal, in south Thamel.

 In late 1973, soon after the second Edenhash shop opened, threats of the loss of foreign aid from the American administration of Richard Nixon forced Nepal to outlaw Cannabis products, including hashish and marijuana.
 The two Eden Hashish Centres, the Central Hashish Centre and the others closed their doors and the pot and hashish business moved underground.
 These days much of the hash in Nepal ("charris" in Nepali) is mixed with a type of glue, making a harsh and unappealing smoke.